rbudhu/resource-rainbow/README.md

 some of the workload from the overworked personnel.
 It is also difficult to tell the workload coverage of each member of a team.
 Resource Rainbow was developed to solve these problems.

-## Potential Use Case
+## Potential Use Cases

-Have team members update their Resource Rainbow status daily as part of a scrum activity.
+* Team members update their Resource Rainbow status daily as part of a scrum activity.
 Team lead monitors aggregate workgroup workload as well as individual workload to perform task scoping or resource balancing.
+* Team members update their Resource Rainbow status weekly.
+The team lead monitors weekly status and tracks aggregate workgroup workload per month and performs historical analysis.

 ## Features